Guest post by Hugh Beaulac

 - Find niche influencers: Choosing the right influencer is a proven way to get good business results without spending too much of your budget.
 As a small business owner, you can save your time and discover micro and nano opinion leaders fast with InfluencerDB software.

 - Measure the ROI of your campaign: For small businesses, the easiest way to evaluate an influencer’s performance is with tracked links or unique promo codes.
-The Influencer Marketing Cloud by InfluencerDB will create automatic tracking links for you and autogenerate an aggregated breakdown of the campaign results in the Campaigns module.
+The Influencer Community Management Software by InfluencerDB will create automatic tracking links for you and autogenerate an aggregated breakdown of the campaign results in the Campaigns module.

 If you’re deciding whether or not you should launch your first influencer marketing campaign these reasons why small and medium businesses need influencer marketing should help.
 It’s not too late to jump on the bandwagon and make the most out of this marketing strategy.